 If the investment property is appreciating and you decide to sell it then it is possible to avoid tax payment on your gains by making an investment of that gain into another property.
 It will enable an investor to invest in larger properties and accumulate wealth without paying taxes every time a profit is made.

 5. Freedom from managerial obligations

-The most important advantage of a triple net lease is that it offers the landlord freedom from managerial obligations that are part of holding a property.
+The most important advantage is that it offers the landlord freedom from managerial obligations that are part of holding a property.
 It is the lessee who is responsible for the upkeep and any expense on that property

 6. Property taxes

 If there is an increase in property tax then it is passed to the lessee and not to the landlord.

 As the lessee accepts a share of property expenses the landlord sets a low rent on the property

 8. More freedom with the structure

 A tenant has the option of making some changes in the structure of the lease property compared with a person renting without it as he does not have that option to do so